Skip to main content

 Can international students apply to the UChicago Summer Session?

-All other international applicants must submit results from the Duolingo English Test (DET), Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Applicants who attend high school outside the U.S. must submit results from the Duolingo English Test (DET), Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 We strongly recommend a score of 104 or higher on the internet-based TOEFL, with subscores of 26 each.
 Minimum required scores on the IELTS (students must take the Academic test, not the General Training test) are an overall score of 7, with subscores of 7 each.
 The minimum acceptable score on the DET is 125.

-The only exception to the English language proficiency requirement is for applicants who have studied in full-time status for at least two full academic years within the last five years at a high school or college where the primary language of instruction is English, engaging in a regular academic curriculum taught in English (in other words, not engaged in English as a Second Language or similar coursework), in a country where English is one of the official languages.
+2) The only other exemption to the English language proficiency requirement is for applicants who have studied full-time, for at least two full academic years, within the last five years at a high school or college in a country where English is one of the official languages.
 Students must submit transcripts that demonstrate that they meet the conditions for a waiver of the English language proficiency requirement.
+Students who have studied in English in other countries are not exempt from the English language proficiency requirement.

 If students meet the above conditions for eligibility, they should submit a written request for a waiver of the requirement to summersession@uchicago.edu.
 They will receive a confirmation of their waiver eligibility and application instructions via email.